i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 No additional keys must be stored.

-When receiver gets a session tag, if it has not already ratcheted the symmetric key ratchet ahead to the associated key, it "catch up" to the associated key.
+When receiver gets a session tag, if it has not already ratcheted the symmetric key ratchet ahead to the associated key, it must "catch up" to the associated key.
 The receiver will probably cache the keys for any previous tags that have not yet been received.
 Once received, the stored key may be discarded, and if there are no previous